 Then, it would help to start earlier.
 The best time to cut a lawn is early in the morning (before sun-up!) after the stems had a chance to stand up a little overnight and also because in the cool part of the day they are more easily severed.
 Yes, with a well-peened scythe it can be done at high noon if need be.
 Novices, however, are thereby asking for more of an unnecessary challenge.

 The next ingredient to success is good technique.
 Specifically with regard to lawn- cutting, additional downward pressure should be applied as the blade is slicing.
 This does not mean the pressing of the edge towards the ground any more than usual; rather, it is the blade’s “belly” (the centre of the blade’s body) that should press against the ground.

 What Ashley is cutting here are various areas of our homestead’s yard, all of which are trimmed several times during the season when still relatively short — and always to ground level.

-Clip #1 shows the mowing of the “traffic zone” — which is trampled nearly on a daily basis by people, animals and vehicles.
+Scything lawn-length grass shows the mowing of the “traffic zone” — which is trampled nearly on a daily basis by people, animals and vehicles.
 It is therefore cut most frequently, whenever it reaches 8 to 10 cm of growth, down to nearly nothing.
 Notice that Ashley is leaning forward somewhat more so than otherwise.
 The reason?
-As explained in the above note this very short and trampled grass requires the application of extra downwards pressure.
+As explained above, this very short and trampled grass requires the application of extra downwards pressure.

 In these scenes an 85cm blade was used.
 The swath width is approximately 270-280cm and forward advance at a stroke 20-25cm.